-While taking a pause to honor the contributions, achievements, vibrance and brilliance of the Latino/Latinx community as Hispanic Heritage Month draws to a close, I couldn’t stop thinking about the importance of understanding and improving upon the long-standing social and economic inequities impacting the health and wellness of the second largest population in the U.S.
+While honoring the contributions, achievements, vibrance, and brilliance of the Latino/Latinx community as Hispanic Heritage Month draws to a close, I couldn’t stop thinking about the importance of understanding and improving the long-standing social and economic inequities and disparities impacting the health and wellness of the second largest population in the U.S.

-Despite being the second largest population in the U.S., did you know Hispanic Americans are almost 3 times more likely to be uninsured as non-Hispanic Caucasian Americans, according to the CDC?
+Despite being the second largest population in the U.S., did you know Hispanic Americans are almost 3 times more likely to be uninsured than non-Hispanic Caucasian Americans, according to the CDC?

 This is where the importance of health equity comes into play.